 Here we take a different approach to improve the quality of the shrinking factor while not losing the analyticity.
 For this, we start by getting symmetric polyhedra with very good shrinking factors~\footnote{\href{https://levskaya.github.io/polyhedronisme}{https://levskaya.github.io/polyhedronisme}, see the fork \href{https://github.com/sebastiendesignolle/polyhedronisme}{https://github.com/sebastiendesignolle/polyhedronisme} which displays the shrinking factor and implements the operation S projecting vertices on the sphere}.
 Then we take rational approximations of these polyhedra; importantly, we ensure that the rational points are also on the unit sphere; this approximation can be arbitrarily good as the set of rational points on the unit sphere is dense in the unit sphere.
 Eventually we can compute all faces analytically and hence obtain the square of the shrinking factor $\eta^2$ as a rational.
 We refer to \cref{app:polyhedra} for details on this rational approximation.

-\textit{Frank--Wolfe algorithms.---} After selecting a polyhedron as outlined above, we can construct the correlation matrix $\bp$ with entries ${\bp_{x,y}=-\va_x\cdot\vb_y}$, where $\va_x$ and $\vb_y$ are pairs of antipodal points in the chosen polyhedron; this corresponds to setting $v=1$ in \cref{eqn:werner}.
-In order to obtain the distance between the local polytope and a point $v_0\bp$ on the line between $\mathbf{0}$ and $\bp$, one can choose a local point $\bx_0$ and run \cref{algo:gilbert}~\cite{BNV16,MW16}, where $\|\by\|_2$ denotes the 2-norm of the vectorised correlation matrix $\by$.
+\textit{Frank-Wolfe algorithms.---} After selecting a polyhedron as outlined above, we can construct the correlation matrix $\bp$ with entries ${\bp_{x,y}=-\va_x\cdot\vb_y}$, where $\va_x$ and $\vb_y$ are pairs of antipodal points in the chosen polyhedron; this corresponds to setting $v=1$ in \cref{eqn:werner}.
+In order to obtain the distance between the local polytope $\mL_m$ and a point $v_0\bp$ on the line between $\mathbf{0}$ and $\bp$, we can choose a local point $\bx_0$ and run \cref{algo:gilbert}~\cite{BNV16,MW16}.
+There, $\|\by\|_2$ denotes the 2-norm of the vectorised matrix $\by$.

-As the number of deterministic strategies $\bd_\lambda$ to explore in \cref{line:fw_lmo} is exponential in $m$ (here, $2^{2m-1}$) a heuristic approach (alternating minimisation) is performed, similarly to Refs.~\cite{BNV16,MW16,HQV+17}; we refer to \cref{app:qubo} for details.
+As the number of deterministic strategies $\bd_\lambda$ to explore in \cref{line:fw_lmo} is exponential in $m$ (here, $2^{2m-1}$) a heuristic approach is performed, similarly to Refs.~\cite{BNV16,MW16,HQV+17}; we refer to \cref{app:qubo}.
 Note that \cref{algo:gilbert} can only supply a reliable membership proof when $v_0\bp$ belongs to the local polytope.
 In this case, the decomposition that the algorithm produces is valid regardless of the potential suboptimality due to the heuristic.